2018 Official Korean Holidays

-This day commemorates Japanese acceptance of the Allies' terms of surrender and the resulting liberation of Korea in 1945.
+This day commemorates Japan's acceptance of the Allies' terms of surrender in 1945 and the resulting liberation of Korea.

 National Foundation Day (October 3)

-This day commemorates the founding of the Korean nation in 2333 B.C. by the legendary god-king Dangun.
-A simple ceremony is held at Chamseongdan Altar on top of Manisan Mountain in Ganghwado Province.
-The altar is said to have been erected by Dangun to offer thanks to his father and grandfather in heaven.
+This day commemorates the founding of the Korean nation by the legendary god-king Dangun.
+A simple ceremony is held at Chamseongdan Altar on top of Manisan Mountain on Ganghwado Island.

-Chuseok is one of the year's most important traditional holidays.
+Chuseok is one of the year’s most important traditional holidays.
 It is celebrated on the 15th day of the eighth lunar month.
 Chuseok is often referred to as Korean Thanksgiving Day.
-It's a celebration of the harvest and thanksgiving for the bounty of the earth.
+It’s a celebration of the harvest and thanksgiving for the bounty of the earth.
 Family members come from all over the country for memorial rituals, called charye, at the graves of their ancestors.

 Hangeul Day (October 9)

-Hangeul Day otherwise referred to as Hangeul Proclamation Day or Korean Alphabet Day, is a commemoration held on October 9th in South Korea to remember the creation of Hangeul, the country's native alphabet as proclaimed by the publication of Hunminjeongeum on this day in 1446.
+Hangeul Day is a commemoration held to remember the creation of Hangeul, the country's native alphabet as proclaimed by the publication of Hunminjeongeum on this day in 1446.

 Christmas (December 25)

 Christmas is observed as a national holiday in Korea as in many other countries.
-To celebrate the festive season, Christmas trees and lights can be found decorated all over Korea.
+To celebrate the festive season, Christmas trees and lights can be seen all over Korea.